ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 The demonstration will move from your local terminal to GitHub.
 Go to your fork of the [GitHub Sandbox Repository](https://github.com/ProjectPythia/github-sandbox).
 One fast way to get to your fork, is to click the "fork" button and then follow the link underneath the message, "You've already forked github-sandbox."

-When you've navigated to your fork, you should see a message box alerting you that your branch "newbranch" had recent changes with the option to generate an open pull request.
-This pull request would take the changes from your "newbranch" branch and suggest them for the original upstream ProjectPythia github-sandbox repository.
-You'll also notice that you are on branch "main," but that there are now 2 branches.
+When you've navigated to your fork, you should see a message box alerting you that your branch `newbranch` had recent changes with the option to generate an open pull request.
+This pull request would take the changes from your `newbranch` branch and suggest them for the original upstream ProjectPythia github-sandbox repository.
+You'll also notice that you are on branch `main`, but that there are now 2 branches.

 ![GitHub](../../images/8-github.png)

-If you click on the branch "main" you'll see the list of these branches.
+If you click on the branch `main` you'll see the list of these branches.

 ![GitHub Branches](../../images/9-github-seebranches.png)

-There you can click on the branch "newbranch" to swtich branches.
+There you can click on the branch `newbranch` to swtich branches.

 ![New Branch](../../images/10-github-newbranch.png)